marmelab/docker-parallel-phpunit-demo/README.md

 sys	0m0.100s
 ```

-## Why using Docker to runs your tests ?
+## Why Using Docker To Run Your Tests ?
-This example is not explicit, you can run theses tests in parallel only with [GNU Parallel](http://www.gnu.org/software/parallel/).
+This example is not explicit, you can run these tests in parallel only with [GNU Parallel](http://www.gnu.org/software/parallel/).

-However you tests can use a storage engine, a search index or other dependencies.
-In this case when you alter data in a test this data should not be changed in other tests.
+However your tests can use a storage engine, a search index or other dependencies.
+In this case when you alter data in a test, this data should not be changed in other tests.
-Docker allows to run each tests in isolated containers so other tests aren't affected.
+Docker allows to run each test in isolated containers so other tests aren't affected.

 ## Installation